Ceramic surface replacement – but is it possible minimally-invasively?

 2.2 Objective: Maximum Bone Preservation

-The main advantage of resurfacing lies in bone preservation.
-This is particularly appealing for younger patients (under 55 years) with a high life expectancy who may eventually require revision surgery.
+bone preservation.
+This is particularly attractive for younger patients (under 55 years of age) who have a high life expectancy and may eventually require revision surgery.

-The more bone preserved in the thigh, the easier it is to perform a subsequent prosthesis implantation.
+The more bone that remains in the femur, the easier a subsequent prosthesis implantation will be.

 2.3 Delineation from the classical hip prosthesis

-• Standard hip prosthesis (straight stem): complete femoral head removed, long prosthetic stem anchored in the femur.
+- Standard hip prosthesis (straight stem): complete femoral head removed, long prosthetic stem anchored in the thigh.

-• Short stem prosthesis: Femoral head removed, but only short stem anchored in the proximal femur → bone-sparing, minimally invasive possible.
+- Short stem prosthesis: femoral head removed, but only a short stem anchored in the proximal femur → bone-saving, minimally invasive procedure possible.

-• Resurfacing (capping prosthesis): The femoral head remains intact, only a cap is placed on top.
+- Surface replacement (cap prosthesis): The femoral head is preserved, only a cap is attached.

 Thus, hip resurfacing positions itself between conservative joint preservation (e.g., osteotomy) and classical prosthesis.